freepius/wp-theme-delfino/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.1.6 - Nov 20 2023 =
+* Add a copyright mention on each page.

+= 1.1.5 - March 04 2022 =
+* For a gallery post in the 'Portraits' category, display its 'index' view in full page.

 = 1.1.4 - Feb 28 2022 =
 * A **Gallery post** can now display its index view in full page (with the <body> class .gallery-full-page-index):